Daelfyn/xavier/src/site/notes/Welcome to Xavier's Theories and Speculations Database.md

 <center><u>Foreword</u></center>

-<center>These speculations and theories are based on the English Dub and text of [Love and Deepspace](https://loveanddeepspace.infoldgames.com/en-EN/home) </center>
+>These speculations and theories are based on the English Dub and text of [Love and Deepspace](https://loveanddeepspace.infoldgames.com/en-EN/home)

 Xavier